Ph.D., Urban Systems: Urban Educational Policy, State University of New Jersey, Rutgers-Newark, Newark, NJ—October 2020

 - Leadership in Curriculum, Instruction, and Assessment

-Coordinator of Candidate Assessment, Clinical Partnerships, and Inservice Teacher Education July 2019—Present
+Coordinator of Candidate Assessment, Clinical Partnerships, and Inservice Teacher Education July 2019—September 2020

 Drew University, Madison, NJ

-Develop and maintain relationships with New Jersey public schools to secure placements for clinical internships; supervise and train cooperating teachers and field supervisors; collaborate with local districts, the Drew Writing Project, and Digital Literacies Collaborative to offer professional development workshops and other inservice training for area teachers; manage the collection of data related to accreditation.
+Developed and maintained relationships with New Jersey public schools to secure placements for clinical internships; supervised and trained cooperating teachers and field supervisors; collaborated with local districts, the Drew Writing Project, and Digital Literacies Collaborative to offer professional development workshops and other inservice training for area teachers; managed the collection of data related to accreditation.